 The interesting quote at the end of this migration is when all the legacy hardware gets replaced with Windows AutoPilot hardware in approx 3 years that the ConfigMgr infrastructure will be decommissioned.
-I’ve asked the Microsoft Product Group to comment on that.

 The majority of work in this migration to fully managed is with these foundational components (the second phase of the overall migration to fully modern managed).

 This involved installing Microsoft Defender ATP (Advanced Threat Protection) to control applications and that’s how they control which applications can or can’t run on devices inside the Microsoft network and right now they are using a Blacklist concept, and will decide going forward if it meets the needs in the future.